avl/aselect/README.md

 Surely there is a better way!

-# A better way
+This crate suggests that futures should never be canceled, except potentially during shutdown or as a response to faults. `aselect!` is a macro that allows writing select loops that never cancel futures, and which always poll all live futures.

-This crate suggests that futures should never be canceled, except potentially during shutdown or as a response to faults. `aselect!` is a macro that allows writing select loops that never cancel futures.
+This means that the pitfalls mentioned in the beginning of this README are avoided.